Zen and the art of beach fishing…

 Catching your own fresh bait is all part of the surf fishing ritual, but if you’re short on time, frozen pillies from the servo have accounted for more than their share of decent hauls.

 The best part is the bar for entry is about as low as it gets.
-All you need is a 12’ surf rod, six-inch Alvey or mid sized threadline reel and a handful of terminal tackle.
+All you need is a 12’ surf rod, six-inch Alvey or mid sized threadline reel, a wading bag to store and access your gear and a handful of terminal tackle.
 Pack a PVC rod tube to stick in the sand, a fold out camp chair and a cooler full of cold drinks for the full experience.

 Bottom feeders like sand whiting, bream, tarwhine and dart cruise the shallows just metres from shore.
 Often in the shallow gutters directly in front of the tideline, amongst or even closer in than the breakers.